-- Gain the only specialised food marketing degree in the Southern Hemisphere - Become work-ready and highly employable in agrifood sectors in New Zealand and around the world - Gain promising career options in everything from supplier management to product development and marketing.
+- Gain the only specialised food marketing degree in the Southern Hemisphere - Become work-ready and highly employable in agrifood sectors in New Zealand and around the world - Gain promising career options in everything from supplier management to product development and marketing other entry requirements will apply.
+Learn more about English language requirements here: www.lincoln.ac.nz/ english-requirements

-This degree will equip you for roles in areas such as food marketing and communications; product innovation; logistics and supply chain management; business development in dairy, meat, wine, horticulture and arable industries; processed food and beverage companies; product sales; and customer service.
+This degree will equip you for roles in areas such as food marketing and communications, product innovation, logistics and supply chain management, business development in dairy, meat, wine, horticulture and arable industries, processed food and beverage companies, product sales, and customer service.

-University Entrance through NCEA, or an approved equivalent qualification
+University Entrance through NCEA, or an approved equivalent qualification.
+If English is not your first language